-Are you searching to find the most convenient way to visit Meteora from Athens?
-This blog post was written with a sole purpose to help choose the best possible way on how to arrive at Meteora from Athens?
+Are you searching to find the most convenient way to get to Meteora from Athens?
+This blog post was written with the sole purpose to help choose the best possible way on how to get at Meteora from Athens.

 Few tips to better plan your visit to Meteora

 Greece is a country that has become famous over the past decades mainly for the sun and the sea.
 And what better place to enjoy your Greek summer vacations on an Aegean island or next to the seaside.
 Having said that, most of the tourists who visit Greece are unaware of Greece’s other mainland beauties and the authentic experience that they provide.

 A lot of Meteora visitors as well are completely caught by surprise upon their arrival here.
 At first sight, they will remain stunned by the staggering views and majesty of this place even though they have already seen plenty of photos before coming here.

 Meteora is one of those rare sites that photos fail to captivate the grand scale of Meteora’s natural beauty.
 Neither photos nor a guidebook will tell you all the secrets that will make your journey here a complete travel experience.
 So, make sure to plan for at least a 2 nights stay in order to better enjoy the full this amazing and out of this world place.

 If you are planning to rent a car and to use it for your travels around Greece, it is convenient if you are planning to visit mainland sites located north of Athens.
 Meteora and the town of Kalambaka are located 340km northwest of Athens and it takes roughly 4 ½ hours to drive from Athens here at Meteora and with a small detour, you can also visit the archeological site of Delphi.